NeurodataWithoutBorders/nwb-schema/docs/format/source/format_release_notes.rst

 Release Notes
 =============

-2.3.0 (Upcoming)
+2.2.2 (Upcoming)
 ----------------

+- Fix shape and dims of `OpticalSeries.data` for color images

-- Allow more than one OpticalChannel object in ImagingPlane
+- Allow more than one `OpticalChannel` object in `ImagingPlane`

 2.2.1 (January 14, 2020)
 ------------------------